 - Participation in service hours is not required for Preschool families.

 You have an important financial decision to make for your family.
 You must decide how to finance your child’s education at Butler Catholic School.
 The following is a brief summary of the tuition assistance programs available to you to help you afford this investment in your child.
 The Pastors and Principal at Butler Catholic School want to be a support to you in this process of financing your child’s tuition.
 We want to make sure that you have investigated and understand every option available to you.
 If you have any questions, please contact the school at 724-285-4276.
 Registration fees and tuition comprise 60% – 65% of the income for Butler Catholic School.
 Tuition assistance is available through the funds listed as well as a tuition credit program.
 Catholic rates are lower due to the Parish subsidy.
 You may inquire about a Parish subsidy from your own Parish and possibly reduce your amount of tuition.
+For the 2018-2019 school year, BCS families received over $120,000 in financial assistance.

 2018-2019 Tuition Aid Application Process